 Avalanches are also a major concern for the Mammoth Mountain Ski Area.
-The resort is extremely important for the town's economy and employs many of its residents.
-The last recorded death in the ski area occurred in 1980, but several other major avalanches since then have resulted in injuries and near fatalities.
+The resort is extremely important for the Town's economy and employs many of its residents.
+The last recorded death in the ski area due to an avalanche occurred in 1980, but several other major avalanches since then have resulted in injuries and near fatalities.
 For example, in 2008, the Mammoth Times newspaper reported that an avalanche occurred at the Mammoth Mountain Ski Area during the early afternoon on Tuesday, December 16.
 The newspaper reported that the avalanche, in the Dragon's Tail area above Chair 9, was triggered by ski patrol performing avalanche control duties.
 According to the newspaper, a small, 2-foot crown broke above the ski patroller.
 As a result of the avalanche carrying him down the mountain and into a tree, the patroller suffered cracked or broken ribs.
-An avalanche triggered in March 2018 on Mammoth Mountain caused closure of both ski resorts and several rescue efforts, though there was no damage to property and only minor injuries sustained.
-While no major incidents have occurred in the area yet, the Sherwin area, with runout to Snow Creek V, could be a problem for future development identified as part of the Snowcreek Master Plan.
+An avalanche triggered in March 2018 on Mammoth Mountain resulted in several rescue efforts and the closure of both ski resorts, although there was no damage to property and only minor injuries sustained.
+While no major incidents have occurred in the Sherwin area yet, with runout to Snowcreek V this could be a problem for future development identified as part of the Snowcreek Master Plan.